-During Experiences of The Color Purple, you will learn about postcolonial theory, advanced linking words and to write an essay based on Alice Walker's novel The Color Purple (1982).
+During Experiences of The Color Purple, you will learn about postcolonial theory, advanced linking words and to write an article based on Alice Walker's novel The Color Purple (1982).
 The main skills that you will improve are reading, adapting to theory, writing and discussing.

 Successful students will be able to:

 Read, watch and understand The Color Purple in order to retell and compare the narratives using the theory

 Write a structurally complex essay using linking words in order to retell, compare and expand, adapted to the essay format as well as precise vocabulary, complex and correct grammar.